noahgibbs/rails_ruby_bench/packer/README.md

 However, you do *not* need to build an AMI with the exact same instance type where you'll be benchmarking.
 So you can save a few pennies when building your instance, if you want.

-If you build an AMI and keep it in your account, that may also cost around $0.01 USD/month.
+If you build an AMI and keep it in your account, that may also cost around $0.01 USD/month (plus the initial $0.02 when you build it.)
 So if you don't need to preserve it, delete it.
 I don't know if that's still true for a free AWS account, so YMMV.

 If you want more realistic performance numbers...
 Well, a benchmark may not be your best bet.
 But you *can* configure these processes to run on multiple instances, which will exchange some sources of error for other ones.
 However, I don't supply AMI build scripts for separate instances for database, load-tester, etc, nor do I supply a way to coordinate them.
 You'll need to set that up for yourself.
 It's not hard if you're used to setting up multi-instance Rails apps - Discourse is pretty standard in how it gets set up.